Maia-Everett/lintian.eu/_posts/2024-06-23-warcraft-retrospective-30.md

 ![Unfinished Business](/assets/wr/20240616151909_1.jpg)
 {% endfigure %}

 I was confused by this change of name at release.
-Not only is it never explained, but its's a retcon, because from this point on, all Warcraft media will proceed as if his name is and has *always* been Malfurion.
+Not only is it never explained, but it's a retcon, because from this point on, all Warcraft media will proceed as if his name is and has *always* been Malfurion.
 I can only guess this was another one of those lawyer-advised name changes, made because there was already a [Furion](https://warhammerfantasy.fandom.com/wiki/Furion) in Warhammer Fantasy.

-Tyrande thinks that perhaps Yseara or Alexstrasza could help with Felwood's corruption.
-The conversation is interrupted, however, by the arrival of the runner, who apparently not crossed the sea and half of Kalimdor, but made her way all the way up Mount Hyjal all on her own.
+Tyrande thinks that perhaps Ysera or Alexstrasza could help with Felwood's corruption.
+The conversation is interrupted, however, by the arrival of the runner, who apparently not only crossed the sea and half of Kalimdor, but climbed all the way up Mount Hyjal all on her own.

 {% figure [caption:"That's the gist of it, at least.
 I'll tell you the long version over dinner."] %}
 ![Unfinished Business](/assets/wr/20240616151952_1.jpg)